JetBrains/intellij-sdk-docs/topics/basics/plugin_user_experience.md

 In addition to the plugin execution performance, it is recommended to optimize the size of the plugin distribution that is downloaded by users from JetBrains Marketplace.
 Users with a poor internet connection may cancel the download when they realize that it will take too long to wait for a plugin they are not sure will meet their expectations.
 Consider the following techniques for optimizing the plugin distribution size:

 * Decrease the number of dependencies.
 Check if the target platform includes utilities or libraries you need and reuse them by declaring runtime dependency if needed.
 * Optimize assets like images, videos, etc.
-* If large resources (e.g., SDKs) will be needed only in specific setups, consider downloading them by the plugin on-demand instead of bundling them in the plugin distribution.
+* If large resources (e.g., SDKs) are needed only in specific setups, consider downloading them by the plugin on-demand instead of bundling them in the plugin distribution.

 ## Consistent Behavior